-Diagnosing Tietze of Costochondritis is just the beginning.
+Diagnosing Tietze or Costochondritis is just the beginning.

-GP’s and specialist who work in the Netherlands are well educated, experienced and thrust wordy.
-Better doctors are those who understand that listening is sometimes as much or even more important than prescribing a medicine or referring to a specialist.
+Gp’s and specialists who work in the Netherlands are generally well educated, experienced and trustworthy.
+Capable doctors are those who understand that listening is sometimes just as, if not even more important than prescribing a medicine are referring to a specialist.
 They know that empathy for the patient will help in curing the patient.
 They are more effective and are more professionally satisfied and will have lesser chance on a burn out.
 Not every doctor has a natural ability for that, but it can be taught.

-De client is important.
-If we buy something in a shop or we go out dining, we expect quality for our money.
-Do we not get what we expect, we make a complain, and extreme situations we won’t come back as client.
-The relation between doctor and patient is just like that.
-Doctor’s “sell” a service for which we, as client pay.
-Therefore we may have some expectations from service that the doctor delivers.
-We also have our own opinion on the condition of our own body, its ailments and the treatments.
+The client is important.
+If we buy something in a shop or when we go out for dinner, we expect to get good quality goods and services for our money.
+If we do not get what we expected, we will make a complaint, and in extreme cases we will not return as a client.
+The relation between a doctor and a patient is just like that.
+Doctors ‘sell’ a service which we, as a client, pay for.
+Therefore we may have some expectations from the service that the doctor delivers.
+We may also have our own opinion on the condition of our own body, its ailments and the treatments.
 If we feel the need, we can ask for a second opinion.
-A positive development, however sometimes a bit confusing for the consulting GP or specialist.
-To question is : how far does own responsibility go and where does it end.
+This is a positive development, but can sometimes be confusing for the consulting GP or specialist.
+The question is: How far does one’s own responsibility go, and where does it end?

-In medical schools more than ever before students are taught how to cope with a outspoken and knowledgeable patients.
-Some patients like to leave the responsibility of the course of treatment to the GP or specialist.
-Nothing wrong with that.
+In medical schools students are now being taught how to cope with an outspoken and knowledgeable patient more than ever before.
+Some patients like to leave the responsibility of the course of the treatment to the GP or specialist.
+There is nothing wrong with that.
 In most cases they can come to the right conclusion and treatment.
-However in more complex cases, like with Tietze, where private and work circumstances are to be taken in account, some input from patients can help in finding the right treatment.
+However, in more complex cases, like with Tietze, where private and work circumstances are to be taken in account, some input from patients can help in finding the right treatment.

-Since 1995, the law in the Netherlands on medical treatment agreements dictates the GP must give complete information, the pro’s and contra’s of different treatments and explain why he or she has come to the conclusion to prescribe a certain treatment.
+Since 1995, the law in the Netherlands on medical treatment agreements dictates the GP must give complete information, the pros and cons of different treatments and explain why he or she has come to the conclusion to prescribe a certain treatment.
 In most cases this is not a problem.

 Tips for a good relationship with your GP (doctor)

-- Ask during a consultation, what the GP’s opinion is on Alternative treatments or prescription of medicines.
+- During a consultation, ask what the GP’s opinions are on Alternative treatments or the presciption of medicines.